allada/lighthouse-beacon-snapshot/README.md

+## Archived
+This is now archived because erigon has a native concensus layer built in now.

 # Ethereum Archive Node Snapshot Tools
 This repository holds the tools and commands that can be used to quickly deploy your own ETH Lighthouse node by downloading pre-built snapshots and installing them on an instance.